Santorini

 Andronis Boutique Hotel

-Perched on the Oía cliff, the Andronis Boutique keeps the caldera promise without the crowds of large complexes.
+Perched on the Oía cliffside, the Andronis Boutique delivers the caldera promise without the crowds of big resorts.

 What makes this hotel unique

-• 24 rooms and suites, all with private terrace facing the caldera
+• 24 rooms and suites, all with private caldera-facing terrace

 • Infinity pool carved into the volcanic rock, heated April-October

-• Gastronomic restaurant with Santorini produce and daily fish
+• Gastronomic restaurant with Santorini produce and catch of the day

 • Private airport shuttle included, 20-minute transfer